mwambajoakim/alx-higher_level_programming/0x03-python-data_structures/README.md

 - If `idx` is out of range (> of number of element in `my_list`), the function returns None
 - No modules were imported
 - Did not use `try/except`

+## 02- This function replaces an element of a list at a specific position (like in C).

+- Prototype: `def replace_in_list(my_list, idx, element):`
+- If `idx` is negative, the function does not modify anything, and returns the original list
+- If `idx` is out of range (> of number of element in my_list), the function does not modify anything, and returns the original list
+- No modules were imported
+- Did not use `try/except`